vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-create-schema.md

 !!! note

-    You can use nebula-console to create a schema.
+    - Users can use nebula-console to create a schema.
 For more information, see [NebulaGraph Manual](../../README.md) and [Get started with NebulaGraph](../../2.quick-start/1.quick-start-workflow.md).
+    - Users can use the Schema drafting function to design schema visually.
+For more information, see [Schema drafting](draft.md).

 ## Prerequisites